 The new airport’s terminal was built in a style reminiscent of traditional Istanbul’s domed mosques and baths.
-Shape of the air traffic control tower, which is inspired by the tulip flower, also deserves recognition.
+The shape of the air traffic control tower, which is inspired by the tulip flower, also deserves recognition.
 The tulip is one of the most recognizable traditional symbols of Istanbul.
-Name of the flower is derived from the Turkish word “tulbent” meaning turban.
-During the Ottoman Empire, the tulip was a symbol of sultan’s power.
+The name of the flower is derived from the Turkish word “tulbent” meaning turban.
+During the Ottoman Empire, the tulip was a symbol of the sultan’s power.
 The air traffic control tower project won first prize in the “Future projects – Infrastructure” category at the 2016 World Architecture Festival in Berlin.

 The Istanbul New Airport calls itself a “green” airport, thanks to the possibilities of recycling and the use of rainwater.
 However, it is worth remembering that the construction of the airport was accompanied by massive deforestation.
-In this case – question whether the balance in nature will be kept is still unanswered.
+In this case – the question, of whether the balance in nature will be kept, is still unanswered.

 - H-2 Mecidiyeköy, business district

 - H-3 Halikali.
-There is easternmost railway station of Istanbul, serving the international routes i.e. to Bucharest, Sofia and Belgrade
+There is an easternmost railway station in Istanbul, serving the international routes i.e. to Bucharest, Sofia and Belgrade

 - IST-7 runs between the Istanbul New Airport and the current Atatürk Airport